UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/polymorphism.md

 ## Duck typing

-The dynamic typing system in Python is very flexible compared with many other langauges.
+The dynamic typing system in Python is very flexible compared with many other languages.
 Duck typing is a concept that is often used in Python, which is that if an object has the right methods, it can be treated as if it is of a particular type.
 Using our example above, if an object has a `set_id` and `__str__` method, it can be treated as if it is a `Person` object.
 For example,